egzonarexhepi/mathpixlatexconverter/README.md

 # mathpixlatexconverter
-expanding Mathpix OCR to read and convert mathematical expressions to Latex Code using Mathpix api
+Using Mathpix API to expand Mathpix OCR, which extracts LaTeX code from handwritten mathematical expressions or pdf, to process an entire document rather than a cropped version of it.